-THE KING'S UNIVERSITY COLLEGE ALUMNI STUDENT ASSISTANCE PROGRAM BURSARY
+THE KING'S UNIVERSITY COLLEGE ALUMNI Student Assistance Program Bursary

-Bursaries of \$500 per year, funded by The King's University College alumni, are available to full-time returning students.
+Several bursaries of \$500 per year, funded by The King's University College alumni, are available to fulltime returning students.
 To be eligible, a student must have completed at least 24 credits at King's and have maintained satisfactory academic standing (2.00 G.P.A. or better).
 Students may receive up to two bursaries for the duration of the degree program.
 The number of bursaries awarded will depend on funds available in the program.
 Successful applicants will be selected on the basis of financial need, demonstrated Christian commitment, level of involvement in university and student life activities, intent to complete studies to graduation at King's and other financial aid received.